celo-org/docs/docs/celo-codebase/protocol/identity/encrypted-cloud-backup.md

 With these core components, we can construct a cloud backup system that allows users who remember their password or PIN, and maintain access to a cloud storage account, to quickly and reliably recover their account while providing solid security guarantees.

-Valora is currently working implement encrypted cloud backup, using the users access PIN for encryption.
+Valora is currently working to implement encrypted cloud backup, using the user's access PIN for encryption.

 ### Similar protocols